dalitsairio/coinglacier.org/README.md

 # coinglacier.org cold storage
 JavaScript Client-Side Bitcoin HD-Wallet Generator

-> Coinglacier.org enables the creation of Bitcoin addresses and their corresponding
+> Coinglacier.org is an in-browser application that lets you create Bitcoin addresses and their corresponding
-> private keys conveniently generated in a web browser.
-Further convenience is brought
+> private keys for your cold storage.
+It provides you the tools to create rock-solid, anti-theft Bitcoin
-> by the use of hierarchic deterministic key derivation from 12 words following BIP39.
+> addresses that hold your Bitcoins in place, as if they were frozen into a glacier.

 The coinglacier.org project provides an all-in-one HTML document with embedded JavaScript/Css/Images.
 The JavaScript is readable not minified and contains no